ibm-bluemix-mobile-services/bms-clientsdk-swift-applaunch/README.md

-# IBM Cloud Mobile Services - Client SDK Swift AppLaunch
+# IBM Cloud Mobile Services - AppLaunch iOS Swift Client SDK

 This is the Swift SDK for IBM App Launch service.